Composite overwrapped pressure vessel: Testing

 Various tests and inspections are performed on COPVs, including hydrostatic tests, stress-rupture lifetime, and nondestructive evaluation.

 Aging

 Three main components affect a COPVs strength due to aging: cycle fatigue, age life of the overwrap, and stress rupture life.

 Failures

 COPVs can be subject to complex modes of failure.
 In 2016, a SpaceX Falcon 9 rocket exploded on the pad due to the failure of a COPV inside the liquid oxygen tank: the failure resulted from accumulation of frozen solid oxygen between the COPV's aluminum liner and composite overwrap in a void or buckle.
 The entrapped oxygen can either break overwrap fibers or cause friction between fibers as it swells, igniting the fibers in the pure oxygen and causing the COPV to fail.
 A similar failure occurred in 2015 on CRS-7 when the COPV burst, causing the oxygen tank to overpressurize and explode 139 seconds into flight.
+On June 18, 2025, a SpaceX Starship prototype, S36 was destroyed by the failure of a COPV.

+Engineering-Based Cost Reduction Strategies

+Engineering-driven approaches are increasingly essential for reducing the cost and improving the manufacturability of composite overwrapped pressure vessels (COPVs), particularly in hydrogen and compressed natural gas (CNG) storage applications.
+A major cost driver in COPVs is the high price of carbon fiber, which necessitates efficient material usage without compromising structural integrity.
+To address this, multiscale finite element analysis and simulation-driven optimization are employed to refine the laminate architecture—balancing hoop and helical layers based on stress distribution and burst pressure requirements.

+Advanced simulations are also used to replicate real-world manufacturing effects—such as fiber gaps, overlaps, and compaction—in order to more accurately predict mechanical behavior.
+By doing so, physical test cycles and prototyping costs can be significantly reduced.
+Localized reinforcement strategies, such as dome-area fiber patching, allow for a reduction of overall fiber volume while increasing usable tank volume.

+Further cost efficiency is achieved by integrating Design for Manufacturing (DfM) principles early in the development process.
+Windability assessments, integrated quality loops, and process simulations help align the digital design with production constraints.
+In parallel, in-process quality monitoring technologies enable real-time feedback on fiber placement accuracy and resin content during filament winding.
+These technologies minimize defects, reduce rework, and support repeatable high-quality manufacturing in industrial settings.